AmrMahm0ud/driver/README.md

 # Driver Flutter Project
 This project is a Flutter application for managing driver tasks.

-there only two user
+##there only two user

-## userName: amr, password: admin@123 id ==> 1
+userName: amr, password: admin@123 id ==> 1

-## userName: mohammed, password: admin@123 id ==> 2
+userName: mohammed, password: admin@123 id ==> 2

-## so in the admin app when i assign task to user i need to put id 1 for amr and 2 for mohammed in the assigned Text filed
+so in the admin app when i assign task to user.

+i need to put id 1 for amr and 2 for mohammed in the assigned Text filed

-## after assign task to user will send a notification to the user
+after assigning task to user will send a notification to user assigned to.

 # Project Architecture